mbrochh/mbrochh-dotfiles/macos.md

 Now that Python 3.6 is in place, you can install all kinds of other software:

-`brew install git zsh zsh-completions autojump wget curl gettext imagemagick watchman tmux reattach-to-user-namespace git-crypt tree findutils`
+`brew install git zsh zsh-completions autojump wget curl gettext imagemagick watchman tmux reattach-to-user-namespace git-crypt tree findutils libyaml readline openssl`

 I got a warning here that Python is already installed, but it seems like it did indeed install all the above.